tohagan/stlive/README.md

 ## Known Issues

-- Navigating back to the start page and then re-selecting the Live Update link sometimes appears to fail to restart the live edit client.  **Workaround**: Stop and restart the mobile app.
+- Navigating back to the start page and then re-selecting the Live Update link often fails to restart the Live Update client.  **Workaround**: Stop and restart the mobile app.

+### Ackowledgements

+A special **Thank You** to the **PhoneGap** project team and **Abobe Inc.** who sponsored them.

+Without their having open sourced the [PhoneGap Developer App](http://app.phonegap.com/) this app would not exist.

 ### Licence